Kodotautas/Data-Engineering/4_Lithuania_statistics/README.md

 # About project:
 Created simple data pipeline which:
+- parse all valid ids for data
 - from Lithuania Statistics portal via API download population data of Lithuania (Monthly)
-- stores it in GCS Bucket
+- stores it in GCS Buckets
 - visualize data in Looker dashboard